 4. Hand in the package to the carrier that is noted on the return label and make sure to hang on to the receipt, so that you can track your shipment.
 Once we’ve received your return, we’ll process it and issue a refund.

-Note: Since January 1st a commercial invoice is required for all packages being returned from the UK and must be handed over to the carrier along with your return parcel; three copies should be included among the return documents enclosed in the parcel you received.
+Note: Since January 1st a commercial invoice is required for all packages being returned from the UK and must be handed over to the carrier along with your return parcel; three copies can be found among the return documents that were included in the parcel you received.
 If that is not the case, please contact our customer service team

 Please fill out all the fields on your commercial invoice and make sure to sign it as well.
 Total amount of return = the total value of the returned items